National Museum of Ireland – Natural History

 Galleries of animals from Ireland and overseas

-Built in 1856, the National Museum of Ireland – Natural History is a magnificent Victorian artefact in its own right.
-Sometimes described as ‘a museum of a museum’, it houses a wide-ranging and comprehensive zoological collection of more than 10,000 exhibits.
-Visitors can explore Irish mammals, birds, fish and insects, as well as mammals from around the world.
+Built-in 1856, the National Museum of Ireland – Natural History is a magnificent Victorian artefact in its own right.
+Sometimes described as ‘a museum of a museum’.

 Highlights